 Adrian Smith, Dave Murray, and Janick Gers have more of a heavy British tone that is quite thick in the mid-range.
 To obtain this sound, the amplifier would normally be cranked wide open or boosted to get the roar of the tubes.

-And while their sound has slightly changed over the years, a great place to start with amp settings would be something like:
+Their sound has slightly changed over the years.
+But a great place to start with amp settings would be something like this:

 - Gain: 7-8

 - Treble: 6